Why e-Learning Is Important for Business Continuity

 - Develop a disaster recovery plan (DRP).
 This equips your business for the worst-case scenario, such as when a natural disaster renders your leading chain supplier inoperable.
 Your DRP should detail how you will manage if your primary site is unavailable, who is responsible for what, and where your off-site backups are located.

-Link Between Business Continuity Management & Corporate Learning
+Link Between Business Continuity Management and Corporate Learning

 Corporate learning or continuous professional development (CPD) is a critical part of business continuity management.
 After all, if an organization is to maintain its current state or continue improving, its employees must have access to the latest information, best practices, and corporate standards.